+The following table lists the Verify Power sub-commands.

-Verify Power sub-commands
+Table 5-3.
+Verify Power Sub-Commands

-Run - Runs the default power analysis and produces a power report.
+Command Description Run Runs the default power analysis and produces a power report.
 This is also the behavior of a double-click to Verify Power.

-Clean and Run All - Identical to the sequence of commands "Clean" (see below) and "Run"

-Open interactively - Brings up the SmartPower for Libero SoC tool (see below)

-Clean - Clears the history of any previous default power analysis, including deletion of any reports.
+Clean and Run All Identical to the sequence of commands "Clean" (see below) and "Run".
+Open interactively Brings up the SmartPower for Libero SoC tool.
+Clean Clears the history of any previous default power analysis, including deletion of any reports.
 The flow task completion icon will also be cleared.

-Configure Options - Selects 2.5V or 3.3V as the nominal voltage of VPP on the board, for generation of the power report.

-Configure Options ... - This sub-command is only available if there are options to configure, in which case a dialog box will pop-up presenting the user with technology-specific choices.
+Configure Options Selects 2.5V or 3.3V as the nominal voltage of VPP on the board, for generation of the power report.
+Configure Options This sub-command is only available if there are options to configure, in which case a dialog box will pop-up presenting the user with technology-specific choices.

+continued

+Command Description

-View Report - This sub-command is only available and visible if a report is available.
+View Report This sub-command is only available and visible if a report is available.
 When View Report is invoked, the Report tab will be added to the Libero SoC GUI window, and the Power Report will be selected and made visible.